sysl-dev/SYSL-Text/readme.md

-Readme to be created, please read the code for now.
+Please see the example love and main.lua for how effects work.